Baashha: Music

-The film's soundtrack was composed by Deva, with lyrics by Vairamuthu.
-Due to the popularity of the rap genre at that time, Deva and Krissna wanted the introduction song to be in the Boney M. group style of music, but the method was not successful.
-Deva then tried the gaana genre and sang a few lines to Krissna: "Kappal paaru, kappal paaru, Kappal meledora paaru, Dora kezhey aaya paaru, Aaya kayila kozhandahai paaru" (See the ship sailing, See the Englishman on it, also see the poor native woman on board, with a baby in her arms).
-This tune, originally done by Deva, laid the foundation for the song, "Naan Autokaaran".
-After Rajinikanth and Vairamuthu heard Deva's rendition, Vairamuthu wrote the lyrics for the song in ten minutes.
-Recording for the song was done by Deva in collaboration with Sabesh–Murali.
-Vairamuthu completed the lyrics of the song "Ra Ra Ramaiya" in eight minutes.
+The film’s soundtrack and background music were composed by Deva, in collaboration with his brothers Sabesh–Murali, who worked as film assistant composers, with lyrics by Vairamuthu.
+Due to the popularity of rap music at the time, Deva wanted the introduction song to reflect the style of the Boney M.group and composed a tune accordingly, but it did not suit Rajinikanth's cinematic style.
+Deva then rendered a tune with dummy lyrics based on the gaana genre during the composing session and sang a few lines to Krissna, Rajinikanth, and Team:

+All, especially Rajinikanth, were very impressed by the tune and style, which laid the foundation for the song "Naan Autokaaran, Autokaaran."
+Vairamuthu wrote the lyrics for the song in just ten minutes and the recording for the song was done by Deva.
+For the next song, "Ra Ra Ramaiya" Vairamuthu compiled the lyrics in eight minutes.

-The song "Style Style Thaan" is partly based on the James Bond Theme.
+The third song "Style Style Thaan" is partly based on the James Bond Theme.
 The song "Azhagu" is based on the Hindi song "Dilbar Dil Se Pyaare", composed by R. D. Burman for Caravan (1971).
 The theme music of Baashha is based on the theme of Terminator 2: Judgment Day (1991), while a sample of Enigma's "Carly's Song" was used as the theme of Mark Anthony.
 The music rights were acquired by AVM Audio for ₹25 lakh, at a time when most soundtracks by Deva were sold for ₹6 lakh or ₹8 lakh.
 The soundtrack was a large success, and all the numbers were chartbusters.
 A special function was held at Hotel Chola Sheraton to celebrate the success of the film's soundtrack.
 Rajinikanth was presented a platinum disc on the occasion.